 3. The customer can’t identify good use cases

-On the flip side, the business probably cannot identify the best use cases for machine learning and artificial intelligence.
+On the flip side, the business probably cannot identify the best use cases for data discovery, machine learning, and artificial intelligence.
 Someone who understands data science and can work with the stakeholders and data scientists to design a solution is much better equipped to identify use cases and deliver a data science product.

 4. The customer lacks the time and the skillset

-Managing a size-able product can be a full-time job.
+Managing a sizeable product can be a full-time job.
 If it is a side job for a business stakeholder (after all they have a business to run), the data science team may not get enough feedback or direction.
-Likewise, product management is a profession that requires a broad range of skills that the customer might lack.
+Likewise, as illustrated in the prior Venn diagrams, product management is a profession that requires a broad range of skills that the customer might lack.

 5. The customer doesn’t know how to use the results